xta0/xta0.me/_posts/2022-04-10-Swift-modules.md

 ## Implicit Module

-- When the Swift compiler sees a module import such as import MyModule, it looks through the module search path to find a module with the corresponding name.
+- When the Swift compiler sees a module import such as import `MyModule`, it looks through the module search path to find a module with the corresponding name.
-- When the compiler finds a binary .swiftmodule or .pcm file, it loads it directly.
-However, when it finds a .swiftinterface file or an Objective-C module (Clang module), the Swift compiler will implicitly spawn a thread with another compiler instance to compile each textual module into binary.
+- When the compiler finds a binary `.swiftmodule` or `.pcm` file, it loads it directly.
+However, when it finds a `.swiftinterface` file or an Objective-C module (Clang module), the Swift compiler will implicitly spawn a thread with another compiler instance to compile each textual module into binary.
 Once complete, the Swift compiler thread will load it into its thread.
 - The compiled module binaries can be reused during the compilation.
 They are cached in the module cache.
-The module cache is a shared directory on the system (within DerivedData in Xcode), which can be overridden via the -module-cache-path command line parameter.
+The module cache is a shared directory on the system (within DerivedData in Xcode), which can be overridden via the `-module-cache-path` command line parameter.
 - The Swift compiler will look for an up-to-date binary module in the module cache before initiating the compilation of a textual module; when it does compile the textual module into a binary module, it will be recorded in the cache for other Swift compiler instances to bind.
 Multiple Swift compiler instances will access the module cache at the same time, so the compiler put locks on reading/writing to the cache.
 - Using shared module cache can lead to performance issues:
     - During compilation, there are likely to be many Swift compiler instances sharing the same module cache, and those instances could compete for accessing the same binary modules.
 The concurrent situation could cause threads to be suspended and waiting for locks to be released.